Poincar\'e type inequality for hypersurfaces and rigidity results: Introduction

 \section{Introduction}

-In the last decades, many mathematicians are seeking for nice embeddings between spaces of functions and estimates providing regularity of solutions of some PDEs.
-For a domain $\Omega$ in $\R^n$, classical estimates that allow us to obtain interesting information on the space $W^{1,p}_0(\Omega)$ is the Poincar\'e inequality, for $1\leq p<n$.
+In the last decades, many mathematicians investigated the existence of nice embeddings between spaces of functions and estimates providing regularity of solutions to some PDE's.
+For a domain $\Omega$ in $\R^n$, a classical estimate that allow us to obtain interesting information on the space $W^{1,p}_0(\Omega)$, $1\leq p<n$, is the Poincar\'e inequality.
 The reader can learn more about the subject in \cite{dFSZ:19}, \cite{KM:17}, \cite{BGG:17}, \cite{CMP:16}, \cite{KM:13} and references therein.

-Many consequences of such types of inequalities are obtained in the literature, for instance, volume growth, spectral and regularity of solutions of elliptic equations, number of harmonic $L^2$ 1-forms, number of endings of a manifold, and others.
-We point out that some rigidity is obtained from such type o inequality with additional constraints on the curvatures, see \cite{CSZ:97} and \cite{LJ:06}.
+Various consequences of Poincar\'e type inequalities have been obtained in the literature.
+For instance, estimates of the volume growth, spectral and regularity of solutions to elliptic equations, estimates of the number of harmonic $L^2$ 1-forms, of the number of ends of a manifold, and others.
+We point out that some rigidity results are achieved from these inequalities under additional constraints on the curvatures, see \cite{CSZ:97} and \cite{LJ:06}.